(go to FAQ page)

 - Cut long & tightly wound roots from around plant, to prevent girdling.

-- Elevate about 1/3 above grade (1/5 if plant is a moisture-lover).
+- Elevate about 1/4 above grade (lower if a moisture-loving plant).

 - Add a mix of diggings and planting soil into trench, up to grade level.